 This is something that not many people remember to bring even though they can come in really handy.

 These aqua shoes are sometimes required when you sign up for island-hopping tours to protect your feet from stepping on any sharp objects (or even sea animals).
-I learned my (painful) lessons when I snorkelled in Labuan Bajo, Indonesia, and in Coron, Philippines.

 9. Water bottle

 Of course!
 The most important item on the checklist, especially if you’re going to such humid climates.
 Keep yourself fiercely hydrated under the sun.

 Today, there is a huge range of bottles of various shapes, sizes and colors that you can choose from (I was spoilt for choice before settling on the one I have right now).

 My favourite brand is Camelbak; I brought the hardy bottle on so many wild adventures and it has served me really well.

 Bottles by Nalgene are pretty good too!
 Choose one that suits you best.

 Your day bag can come in many shapes and sizes!

 I, for one, love a good beach bag, like this striped beach bag.
 You can quickly dump all your beach essentials into one bag.